wixplosives/stylable.io/docs/getting-started/nextjs-integration.md

 ---
 id: nextjs-integration
-title: NextJS Integration
+title: NextJS
 ---

 There are few steps you need to follow to integrate Stylable in your NextJS project.

 1. Create a `next.config.js` file
 2. Use the NextJS webpack 5 future flag
-3. Exclude other CSS loaders from loading Stylable (*.st.css) files
+3. Exclude other CSS loaders from loading Stylable (\*.st.css) files
 4. Add the Stylable plugin to the webpack configuration

 ### Example Configuration: